 In landscape photography, removing obstacles and complications is my primary approach to both my film and digital work and it is a challenge I enjoy.
 Things can become too complicated and the thought sometimes occurs to me that I often add to the physical burden by taking too much ‘stuff’

-At the most basic level, all we need is some means of making an image and a smartphone camera is more than adequate for many people.
-I know several very accomplished photographers who have refined their phone photography into an art form, but the majority of landscape and travel photographers utilise rather more specialised equipment than a mobile phone to create their images.
+At the most basic level, all we need is some means of making an image.
+A smartphone camera is more than adequate for many people.
+I know several very accomplished photographers who have refined their smart phone photography into an art form, but the majority of landscape and travel photographers utilise rather more specialised equipment to create their images.
 A camera and some means of recording an image, whether on a card or on film, is all that is really needed at the most basic level and it is not a bad idea to return to this level of consideration occasionally.

 The Film Option

 My Fuji GSW690iii is an uncomplicated medium format camera, it is essentially a mechanical light-tight box with a large format, moderately wide Fujinon 65mm lens (equivalent to 28mm in full-frame terms) mounted on the front.
 No batteries, no menus and no fiddly buttons all help to keep things simple.
 These big Fuji rangefinder cameras were discontinued several years ago but are still sought after for their simple and robust reliability and for the superlative Fujinon EBC lenses that, coupled with such a large frame size (6x9cm), can produce fine quality enlargements.